 There is a risk of infection and internal scarring with surgical abortions, but this risk increases dramatically with at-home surgical abortions.

 Inserting anything through the cervix to the uterus is extremely dangerous, as it can cause infection and scarring.
-Both of these outcomes can lead to infertility.
-Severe infections are life threatening.
+Both these outcomes

-There is a safer alternative to home remedies for women who want to terminate their pregnancy at home.
+There is a safer alternative to home remedies for those who want to terminate their pregnancy at home.

-A doctor can prescribe medication for a woman to take at home.
+A doctor can prescribe medication for a person to take at home.
 This is known as a medical abortion.
-This option is becoming
+This option has become

 Typically, a medical abortion involves taking two medications, mifepristone and misoprostol, at different times.
 Mifepristone causes hormonal changes that allow the pregnancy to end, while misoprostol causes the uterus to contract and expel the uterine lining.

-Medical abortions are an option for women who are up to 10–12 weeks pregnant or less, depending on local laws.
+Medical abortions may be an option for people who are 10–12 weeks pregnant or less, depending on local laws.

-It is important to note that it is against the law to induce an abortion in many countries.
+It is important to note that it is against the law to induce an abortion in many countries and some U.S. states.

-Doctors perform surgical abortions in situations where a medical abortion is not an option.
+Doctors perform surgical abortions in situations where medical abortion is not an option.

-In many areas, surgical abortions are an option for up to 24 weeks of pregnancy.
-After this time, options for terminating the pregnancy diminish.
-A doctor will typically only perform a surgical abortion if the pregnancy poses a risk to the life of the woman, or if there are issues with the baby’s development.
+In many areas, surgical abortions are an option after 12 weeks of pregnancy.
+After this time, other options for terminating the pregnancy diminish.
+However, a doctor will typically only perform a surgical abortion if the pregnancy poses a risk to the life of the birthing person, or if there are issues with the fetus’s development.

-Women should talk to their doctor or midwife about how they feel about continuing the pregnancy.
+People seeking an abortion should talk with their doctor or midwife about how they feel about continuing the pregnancy.

-People who have attempted a home abortion should seek medical help.
-It is essential that they get urgent attention if they have:
+People who have attempted a home abortion using a home remedy or those who have side effects from an at-home medical abortion should seek medical help.
+They must get urgent attention if they have:

 - excessive bleeding